Lightnet/sdl3_vulkan_flecs/README.md

     - Easy addition/removal of modules for debugging and configuration.

 - Simple Triangle:
-    - Renders a hardcoded colored triangle using Vulkan.
+    - made into command buffer triangle system to handle render vulkan

 - ImGui Integration:
-    - Basic UI with hardcoded elements in the render loop.
+    - made into command buffer imgui system to handle render vulkan
     - Workaround for input handler crash by checking initialization in the main loop.

 - Flecs Logging (WIP):